 You crave sugar due to possible gut dysbiosis, digestive dysfunction, a need for hydrochloric acid and pancreatic enzymes, hidden food allergies or possible yeast overgrowth.
 Why?
 It could very likely be due to sugar in the first place.
 Anyone on a highly refined diet consuming a lot of sugars/carbs can expect to find some gut health issues.
 A Paleo or GAPS dietary template can be very helpful in reducing the cravings.
 An elimination diet, probioitcs, supplemental hydrochloric acid, digestive/pancreatic enzymes or B vitamins could all be supportive as well.
 Getting the sugar out of the diet will be the first step on your road to recovery.
 Working with a practitioner or someone trained in nutrition may be a very good idea as well, to help you trouble shoot which aspect of gut health to focus on, and which testing you may need to get.

 I am all too aware of how much of a problem sugar cravings create for my clients.
 I’ve written in the past about tips that can help with sugar cravings, as well as touched on a few today.
 Will power alone is not enough.
 Support through education, dietary shifts and supplement regimes can go a long way to nix those cravings.
 Possible blood work and testing can additionally help to root out the deeper reasons why you crave sugar.
-Come join me in March as I teach a 6 week online course called; ‘Get Healthy To Lose Weight‘.
+Come join me in my online course; ‘Revitalize Your Health‘.
 Learn how to detox the sugar in your life, stop cravings, eat healthfully without deprivation and shed some pounds while you’re at it!